tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 > “Execution is active.
 Parameters cannot be changed and funds cannot be withdrawn until settlement completes.”

 No metrics, charts, or live P&L are shown.

+The absence of live performance metrics, projections, or interim profit indicators during execution is intentional.
+YieldLoop does not display speculative or mark-to-market data during active cycles.
+Results are shown only after settlement.

 ---